St John Ambulance (England): Foundation

-The St John Ambulance Association was set up in 10 July 1877 by the Venerable Order of Saint John to teach industrial workers first aid so that they could provide on-the-spot treatment in emergencies.
+The St John Ambulance Association was set up on 10 July 1877 by the Venerable Order of Saint John to teach industrial workers first aid so that they could provide on-the-spot treatment in emergencies.
 Workers rarely had ready access to a doctor in 19th-century workplaces, and since accidents were frequent, death or disability from injuries was common.
 The organisation in Ipswich was founded in 1880.

 In 1887, trained volunteers were organised into a uniformed Brigade to provide a first aid and ambulance service at public events.
 In many parts of England (and in parts of Scotland, until 1908), St John Ambulance was the first and only provider of an ambulance service right up to the middle of the 20th century, when the National Health Service was founded.
 The St John Ambulance Brigade and St John Ambulance Association merged in 1968 to form St John Ambulance, a single organisation providing both training and first aid cover.

 In 1908, a reciprocal agreement led to the cessation of the St John Ambulance Brigade's operations in Scotland and St Andrew's Ambulance Association's operations in England.
 The organization later expanded by forming the St John Ambulance Cadets in March 1922.
 By 1968, the Association and Brigade merged into a unified entity known as St John Ambulance.

 The organisation celebrated its 140th anniversary between 2017 and 2018.
 In August 2022, St John Ambulance was commissioned as NHS England's ambulance auxiliary.

 A significant restructure in 2012 consolidated 43 counties into eight large regions; these regions were then further merged in 2016 into four regions.
 During 2013, St John Ambulance trained approximately 278,000 adults through its workplace and community first aid programmes, and directly trained 91,000 schoolchildren.
 St John Ambulance personnel attended 45,000 public events, treating approximately 102,000 individuals.
 It also distributed 100,000 free first aid guides nationwide and its free smartphone app was downloaded by 148,000 people.

 St John Ambulance announced a major restructure in June 2024 following deficits of £16.6m across the organisation.